Courts, the Law, and LGBT Rights in Asia

 - Waaldijk, K. (2003).
 Others may follow: The introduction of marriage, quasi-marriage, and semi-marriage for same-sex couples in European countries.
 New England Law Review, 38(3), 569–590.

-- Wan, M. (in press).
+- Wan, M. (forthcoming).
 The invention of tradition: Same-sex marriage and its discontents in Hong Kong.
 International Journal of Constitutional Law.

 - Webster, T. (2017).
 Discursive justice: Interpreting World War II litigation in Japan.
 Virginia Journal of International Law, 58(1), 162–226.